-2019 Cash Performance Targets and Pay Ranges
+2020 STIP - Cash Performance Targets and Pay Ranges

-The Compensation Committee annually reviews and approves performance pay targets and performance pay ranges for each of our named executive officers, taking into consideration comparable competitive market data and targeting performance around the 50th percentile of such market data.
+The Compensation Committee annually reviews and approves individual performance pay targets and performance pay ranges for each of our named executive officers, taking into consideration comparable competitive market data and targeting performance around the 50th percentile of such market data.

-No Increases to Cash Performance Targets for 2019.
-In December 2018, the Compensation Committee determined that the performance pay targets and performance pay ranges for the 2019 performance period should remain at the same levels as the targets and pay ranges for the 2018 performance period for all named executive officers, resulting in approval of the target performance payouts and target performance pay ranges for 2019 set forth in the table below.
+In December 2019, the Compensation Committee determined that the performance pay targets and performance pay ranges for the 2020 performance period should remain at the same levels as the targets and pay ranges for the 2019 performance period for all named executive officers, with the exception of Dr. Hopkinson for whom the Compensation Committee approved a performance pay target increase from 50% to 60%, and a corresponding increased performance pay range of 0 to 120%, in acknowledgement of his January 2020 promotion to the position of Executive Vice President and increased responsibilities within the Company.
+The approved target performance payouts and target performance pay ranges for each of our named executive officers for 2020 are set forth in the following table.

-2019 Target Performance Pay Ra Named Executive Officer Base Salary 2019 Target Performance Pay as % of Base Salary
+Named Executive Officer 2020 Target Performance Pay Range as % of Base Salary 2020 Target Performance Pay as % of Base Salary

 Richard F. Pops 0% to 200% 100%

-James A. Robinson 0% to 150% 75%

 James M. Frates 0% to 100% 50%

+Craig C. Hopkinson, M.D.
+0% to 120% 60%

 David J. Gaffin 0% to 100% 50%

-Craig C. Hopkinson, M.D.
-0% to 100% 50%

 Michael J. Landine 0% to 100% 50%